ivobenedito/sassil/README.md

 - [Penguin Library](https://github.com/Penguin-Library/penguin)

 #### Notes
-- From Penguin Library, see the bordered css classes to get them into sassil.
+- From Penguin Library, see the bordered CSS classes to get them into sassil.